-- o allowance for loan losses; and - o investment securities.
+o allowance for loan losses; and

+o investment securities.

 Allowance for loan losses.
 In evaluating the adequacy of the allowance for loan losses management takes several items into consideration.
 For instance, a detailed analysis of historical loan performance data is accumulated and reviewed.
-It is analyzed for loss performance and prepayment performance by product type, origination year and securitization deal.
+This data is analyzed for loss performance and prepayment performance by product type, origination year and securitization issuance.
 The results of that analysis are then applied to the current mortgage loan investment portfolio and an estimate is created.
 In accordance with Statement of Financial Accounting Standards No. 5, management believes that pooling of mortgages with similar characteristics is an appropriate methodology in which to evaluate the allowance for loan losses.
-In addition, management acknowledges that there are mortgages in the mortgage loan investment portfolio that were acquired and not underwritten within the mortgage operations specific guidelines.
-As such, management does not have historical loss performance data in which to capture and make a specific allowance for those mortgages.
-Therefore, management must include an additional allowance for loan losses for those mortgages not underwritten to our specific guidelines.
+In addition, management acknowledges that there are mortgages in the mortgage loan investment portfolio that were acquired and not underwritten to our specific underwriting guidelines.

 Management also recognizes that there are qualitative factors that must be taken into consideration when evaluating and measuring potential impairment in the mortgage loan investment portfolio.
-These items include, but are not limited to, economic indicators that may affect the borrower's ability to pay, political factors and industry statistics.
+These items include, but are not limited to, economic indicators that may affect the borrower's ability to pay, changes in value of collateral, political factors and industry statistics.
 From an industry standpoint, there is a wide range of allowance for loan loss levels that are maintained by our competitors.
 For additional information regarding provision for loan losses refer to "Results of Operations--Impac Mortgage Holdings, Inc.--Provision for Loan Losses" below.

 Investment securities.
 Investment securities consist primarily of subordinated mortgage-backed securities that are classified as available-for-sale and are therefore recorded at fair value.
 Any changes in the fair market value of these investment securities are reported as a component of accumulated other comprehensive income in stockholders' equity.
 To determine the fair value of investment securities available-for-sale, management must estimate future rates of mortgage prepayments, prepayment penalties to be received, delinquency rates, constant default rates and default loss severity and their impact on estimated cash flows.
 Estimates are based on historical loss data for comparable mortgages.
 Management estimates mortgage prepayments by evaluating historical prepayment performance of comparable mortgages and trends in the industry.
-Management determines the estimated fair value of the residuals by discounting the expected cash flows using a discount rate, which it believes is commensurate with the risks involved.
+Management determines the estimated fair value of the residuals by discounting the expected cash flows using a discount rate which it believes is commensurate with the risks involved.
 If management's estimates and assumptions used in determining future cash flows on mortgage-backed securities vary significantly from actual cash flows, we may be required to record impairment on the mortgage-backed securities, which would require us to write-down the carrying amount of the mortgage-backed securities through earnings.